-Not a Project, File No. PP17-009, Staff Reports, Assessments, Annual Reports, and Informational Memos that involve no approvals of any City action.
+Not a Project, File No. PP17-009, Staff Reports, Assessments, Annual Reports, and Informational Memos that involve no approvals of any City action; and File No. PP17-004, Government Funding Mechanism or Fiscal Activity with no commitment to a specific project which may result in a potentially significant physical impact on the environment.
 Specific development projects that are funded as a result of the Consolidated Annual Action Plan are subject to project-specific CEQA clearance.

-/s/ JACKY MORALES-FERRAND Director, Department of Housing
+/s/ JACKY MORALES-FERRAND Director, Housing Department